 Rating: ★★★★ 1/2 (out of five)

 Tasting notes: A wonderfully balanced Riesling with bright aromas and flavors.
 On the nose, it recalls freshly cut apples, honey, white flowers and a bit of tea aroma.
 The palate is extraordinary, with slightly sweet and honeyed in texture but also enough acidity to create a lasting, mineral finish.

-Recommended for: Riesling is one of the greatest wines to pair with spicy dishes, and this wine would pair excellently with Indian cuisine such as potato samosas like these from Padhu’s Kitchen.
+Recommended for: Riesling is one of the greatest wines to pair with spicy dishes, and this wine would pair excellently with Indian cuisine.
 We served it as an apéritif before a big meal, so also flag this one for Thanksgiving.

 Note: Pierre Sparr wines were provided as samples by Wilson Daniels.
 Read more about our editorial policy.